In Flames (1990-present) is a Death Metal band from Gothenburg, Sweden.

-In February 2009, the band announced that Strömblad would not be participating in the Australia/South America/Japan tour in order to get treatment for his alcohol abuse; Engelin was announced as his replacement for the tour.
-As a consequence, the UK & Ireland leg of the tour was cancelled due to Strömblad's on-going alcohol rehabilitation and the birth of Iwers's child.
-Strömblad would amicably quit the band a year later due to his continuing issues; Engelin took his place permanently.
+In February 2009, the band announced that Strömblad would not be participating in the Australia/South America/Japan tour in order to get treatment for his alcohol abuse; Engelin was announced as his replacement.
+The UK & Ireland leg of the tour was cancelled, however, due to Strömblad's on-going alcohol rehabilitation as well as the birth of Iwers's child.
+Strömblad would amicably quit the band a year later; Engelin took his place permanently.

 Sounds of a Playground Fading (2011) followed, with the band signing to 'Century Media Records' shortly later.

 On 10 April 2014, the band website appeared to have been hacked.
 The alleged hacker threatened to leak membership information the next day.
-The whole matter was a hoax, but not funny and not arranged by the band because the site was not, in fact, hacked.
+The whole matter was a hoax and but not a funny one, nor was it a publicity stunt arranged by the band.
+It was a prankster because the site was not, in fact, hacked.
 The following day, the band's website was updated with a link to the supposed leak.

 Siren Charms was released on 9 September 2014, via the band's new label, 'Epic Records' including vocals recorded by fans.
 Battles would follow in 2016.

 On 7 November 2015, drummer Daniel Svensson announced his departure from the band to focus on his family life.
 September of the next year Joe Rickard, formerly of American rock band RED, would replace Svensson.

 The next month, Peter Iwers announced that he would be leaving after the tour.
 Bassist Bryce Paul would stand in for their American tour.

 In December 2017, Down, Wicked, and No Good EP that included three covers and a live performance.